aai-institute/continuiti/docs/tutorials/operators.md

 \approx G_\theta(\mathbf{x}, \mathbf{u}, \mathbf{y}) = \mathbf{v}.
 $$

-In Python, we write the operator call as
+In Python, we will write the operator call as
 ```
 v = operator(x, u, y)
 ```